CISPA-SysSec/mua_fuzzer_bench/README.md

 ### Basic Evaluation

-As said the `eval` command provides the entry point to evaluate mutations.
+As said, the `eval` command provides the entry point to evaluate mutations.
 See below for an example.
 Note that the `seed-dir` now points to the median run created by the `coverage_fuzzing` command.